bencheeorg/benchee/README.md

 Before hooks form a chain, where the return value of the previous hook becomes the argument for the next one.
 The first defined `before` hook receives the scenario input as an argument, and returns a value that becomes the argument of the next in the chain.
 The benchmarking function receives the value of the last `before` hook as its argument (or the scenario input if there are no `before` hooks).

 After hooks do not form a chain, and their return values are discarded.
 An `after_each` hook receives the return value of the benchmarking function as its argument.
-An `after_scenario` function receives the return value of its `before_scenario` counterpart (or the scenario's input if there is no `before_scenario` hook).
+An `after_scenario` function receives the return value of the last `before_scenario` that ran (or the scenario's input if there is no `before_scenario` hook).

 If you haven't defined any inputs, the hook chain is started with the special input argument returned by `Benchee.Benchmark.no_input()`.